Strategic Plan

 Objective 2.4

-To identify critical areas in research development, including Indigenous data sovereignty, citizen consent and ethical use of data.
-To demonstrate leadership and best practice in these areas by working with national and international experts, and provide strong risk management for Centre projects.
+To identify critical areas in research development, and demonstrate leadership and best practice in these areas by working with national and international experts.

 Capacity Building